 Encourage your children to play in that spot or move to a certain area to do their activities.
 You can also create interesting shadows and contrast when working with window light.
 Working indoors was a fun challenge to tackle, and I have come to love shooting indoors.

 Photographing in midday sun can be tough, but many times that is when you and your children are out and about.
 Soccer games, field trips, or summer at the pool all happen in the middle of the day.

 If you know how to adjust your camera’s settings it will make shooting during these time easier.
 Dropping your ISO, upping your shutter speed and f-stop can help you achieve a properly exposed image.

 Finding a patch of open shade will also be helpful and will eliminate the shadowy shark eyes often present in photographs taken at midday.
 Once you are comfortable shooting midday, you will come to love the rich, vibrant colors you can achieve.

-Who doesn’t love photographing during golden hour?
-That beautiful warm glow illuminating an image is perfection.
+Who doesn’t love taking photos during the golden hour?
+That beautiful warm glow illuminating an image is perfection!

 Just like I mentioned above, guiding your children to do their activities in the best light will help your image become more beautiful.
 So, why not guide them to play, read, ride their bikes, etc. during a pretty sunrise or sunset?